 The International Pharmaceutical Manufacturers Group (IPMG) is an association for foreign pharmaceutical players in Indonesia and is therefore only slightly involved in Indonesia's JKN program.
-Currently there are 24 multinational pharmaceutical companies active in Indonesia with a combined IDR 12.7 billion market share, or, 28 percent of the total Indonesian market.
+Currently there are 24 multinational pharmaceutical companies active in Indonesia with a combined IDR 12.7 trillion market share, or, 28 percent of the total Indonesian market.

 Meanwhile, local pharmaceutical producers in Indonesia, who are involved in the JKN program, earlier predicted that the market would grow 8 percent in the second quarter of 2017, after seeing 8.34 percent (y/y) growth in the preceding quarter.
 They are slightly less optimistic than IPMG that expects to see 10 percent (y/y) growth.